 Admission to Performing Organizations – Acceptance into our elite music organizations is by audition.
 Merit scholarships are available to outstanding performers.

-The Washington Concert Winds are a select wind ensemble (band) fashioned after the Eastman Wind Ensemble founded by Frederick Fennell in 1952.
+The Washington Concert Winds is a select wind ensemble (band) fashioned after the Eastman Wind Ensemble founded by Frederick Fennell in 1952.
 The purpose of the smaller wind ensemble was to establish a new medium, consisting mainly of one instrument per part, and it was this model that the Washington Concert Winds followed.

 The band’s repertoire is representative of the finest university level British and American wind classics.
 In addition, the group performs outstanding arrangements of hymn tunes and classical music for use in sacred concerts which are frequently given in church settings.